Mohanshi04/user_portal/README.md

 - Separate dashboards for Doctors and Patients
 - Login and logout functionality
 - Media handling for profile picture uploads
+- Blog app with creation and viewing of blog posts (Doctors can create and view, Patients can only view)
+- Role-based navigation and access control for Patients and Doctors

 ## User Types